hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > He brings his wit, to give his tales a lift
 >
-> But takes his stories from the "New Care Killer":
+> But takes his stories from the "New Care Killer"[^139]:
 >
-> And all his wit and jokes from old Joe Miller:
+> And all his wit and jokes from old Joe Miller[^140]:

->
+[^139]: "New Care Killer", a book or the Joe Miller species

+[^140]: Old "Joe Miller", alluding to "Joe Miller's Jests? a well known collection of jokes and phrases, now considered trite and stale.

 > And these serve well to retail out to those,
 >
 > Who our professor's company compose;